 Our concept is unique – our initiatives aim to facilitate open discourse, work to eradicate stigma and raise awareness of the impact of suicide on those who have suicidal feelings, have attempted suicide and those who have been bereaved by suicide.

-We have identified a broader audience and are, or will be, during the coming year, reaching out to Corporates, sporting clubs, prisons, the armed services, police, railways, social clubs and schools – the end users of all these organisations will benefit from permission to speak in an open, safe and secure space.
+We have identified a broader audience and are, or will be, during the coming year, reaching out to Corporates, sporting clubs, prisons, the armed services, police, railways, social clubs and schools – the end users of all these organisations will benefit from permission to speak in an open, safe and secure space, where stigma is ousted.

 SOS, which will still be spearheaded by Michael and Yvette throughout 2017, will also work alongside The Wright Initiative to deliver our SOS sessions to the people of Nottinghamshire,

-Since the inaugural SOS meeting on 31 July 2015, SOS has held 14 meetings throughout 9 towns and cities in the UK, meaning Michael and Yvette have so far travelled roughly 3,775 miles, not counting the miles for radio and television appearances and the time spent on the phone for newspaper and magazine articles – each one of these provides an opportunity which SOS are thankful for.
+Since the inaugural SOS meeting on 31 July 2015, SOS has held over 30 meetings throughout towns and cities in the UK and abroad, meaning Michael and Yvette have so far travelled roughly 4,500 miles, not counting the journeys for radio and television appearances and the time spent on the phone for newspaper and magazine articles – each one of these provides an opportunity which SOS are thankful for.

 Our visit to Theresa May in November 2016 was a great success and the Prime Minister asked us to work with her Deputy Head of Policy to feed into the Government’s Suicide Prevention Program which we did in December 2016 at No 10.

-We are extremely proud of what SOS has achieved in just 18 months and its onwards and upwards in terms of the continued delivery of our SOS networking initiatives – already, just for February and March 2017 alone, we have 19, yes 19, events scheduled.
+We are extremely proud of what SOS has achieved in just 18 months and its onwards and upwards in terms of the continued delivery of our SOS networking initiatives – including ongoing SOS support for those affected by the Grenfell atrocity with our ‘Safe Space To Talk’ meetings and our journey to the other side of the world to deliver an SOS meeting in August 2017 to the people of Auckland, New Zealand

 Yvette & Michael